okuujustin/Superstore-Sales-Performance-Dashboard/README.md

-# Superstore-Sales-Performance-Dashboard

-# US BORDER CROSSING ANALYSIS
+# SUPERSTORE SALES PERFORMANCE ANALYSIS

 ## BUSINESS TASK STATEMENT
-**To Evaluate the inbound crossings at the U.S.-Canada and the U.S.-Mexico Border at the Port Level.**
+**Analyzing the sales rate and revenue generation of the superstores across states in the United States**

 ## EXECUTIVE SUMMARY